trailblazergt/trailblazergt/README.md

 - I'm a student, currently pursuing B.Tech in Information Technology!
 - I am a Cyber Security Enthusiast.
 - I’m currently learning threat analysis and mitigation.
-- I have a little experience on SQLi using tautology.
+- I have a bit experience in SQLi using tautology.
 - BTW my current favourite linux distro is Pop!_OS
 ---
 ### Connect with me: